Is Fury v Joshua still a global super-fight?

 Will Fury fight reignite AJ?

-Having only taken up the sport aged 19, there have always been question marks surrounding Joshua's technical ability, but he has proven his doubters wrong with impressive points wins against the likes of Joseph Parker and Ruiz Jr.
+Having only taken up the sport aged 19, there have always been question marks surrounding Joshua's technical ability, but he has proved his doubters wrong with impressive points wins against the likes of Joseph Parker and Ruiz Jr.

 Joshua has improved as a boxer, and has been keen to demonstrate there is more to his game than just a knockout blow.

 It could be suggested he has been tailoring his style with a view to fighting Fury one day.
-And now may be the right time to face his rival, armed with the experience of his defeats.
+And now may be the right time to face his rival, armed with the experience and knowledge of his defeats.

 After being defeated by Usyk in Jeddah, Joshua's bizarre outburst in the post-fight interview also led to criticism.